Surveys Support Investments in The Northern Regions

-It was found that more than 50 percent of the home sellers owning asset worth below $2.6 million lowered the asking price in the capital city.
-The entities in the range of over 5 million pounds declined 6.6%, while, the sale of such units increased 3% in the first three months y-o-y.
+It observed that more than 50 per cent of the home sellers owning assets worth below $2.6 million lowered the asking price in the capital city.
+The entities in the range of over 5 million pounds declined 6.6% while selling such units increased 3% in the first three months y-o-y.

-New register for foreign-owned entities in the UK
+New Register for Foreign-Owned Entities in the UK

-Some countries have restrictions on ownership by the non-nationals, and now the UK is preparing to introduce a plan where such publically accessible units will be maintained in a register, and the entities holding them and the beneficial owners behind the foreign investments will be recorded.
+Some countries have restrictions on ownership by the non-nationals, and now the UK is preparing to introduce a proposal wherein such publically accessible properties will be recorded in a register.
+The register will maintain the records of the entities holding or the beneficial owners behind the foreign investments.